Learning from networked examples

-In this section, we introduce networked examples and a framework to represent them.
+In this section, we introduce networked examples.
 The basic intuition is that a networked example combines a number of objects, each of which can carry some information (features).
-However, each of these objects can be shared with other examples, such that we get a network.
+Every object may be shared among several examples, such that we get a network.
 The sharing of information also makes explicit the dependencies between the examples.
-In Section \ref{sec:networked.examples} and \ref{sec:networked.features}, we define more formally networked examples.
-Next, in Section \ref{sec:independence.assumption} we introduce our independence assumptions and formalize the supervised learning problem we will consider.
-In Section \ref{sec:pll.relation} we show our setting is equivalent to the problem of learning conditional probability distributions, a fundamental task in learning probabilistic logical models.